Originally Published, 29th August 2019

 Nevertheless.
 Pushing out the Jews wasn’t the top priority of the German state in the 1930s nor was anti-semitism a primary concern of the German public, Jews even testified for years on end that they were never social outsiders

 So where does this lead us?
 And what is my point?
 Simply that the easily digestible Hitler is the one we always get regardless of the facts.
-We know that the Holocaust in the mainstream narrative wasn’t planned, wasn’t even a priority for funding, yet it dominates history on the Third Reich, it effects all matters not even related to it meaning issues where Jews aren’t involved they become involved as either victims or ‘propaganda’ devils for the ‘evil Nazis’ to scapegoat when in actuality preoccupation with the Jews was of such little importance that it was even neglected.
+We know that the Holocaust in the mainstream narrative wasn’t planned, wasn’t even a priority for funding, yet it dominates history on the Third Reich, it affects all matters that don’t even share any relation, meaning issues where Jews aren’t involved, they become involved as either victims, or a ‘propaganda’ for the ‘evil Nazis’ to scapegoat; when in actuality preoccupation with the Jews was of such little importance that it was even neglected.
 Think of the Jewish boycott for example, you know, the one we all hear about, the boycott that lasted for one day on April 1st with no violence whatsoever; and it was even on the Jewish Sabbath in response to the Jewish boycott against Germany.
 That’s it.
 One day, not again.
 What about films?
 As David Irving put so well

 The result was the three infamous anti-Jewish films made by the Nazis.
 Interesting, isn’t it?
 Of the approximately one thousand motion pictures made by the Nazis during their entire twelve years in power, just three were anti-Jewish: “The Rothschilds,” “The Eternal Jew” and “Jud Süss” (“The Jew Suess”).
 These three films – the last two going down in propaganda history – were very much part of Goebbels’ broad-front attack on the Jews.
 And yet, how many anti-German films has Hollywood made in revenge?
 It doesn’t bear counting.Revelations from Goebbels’ Diary